The Red Shoes (1948 film): Works inspired by the film

 In 2022, the award-winning short film Òran na h-Eala vividly explored Moira Shearer's heart and mind just before and after she agreed to star in The Red Shoes, a decision that would change her life forever.
-The film unfolds as a string of dreamlike sequences whilst Moira sits at a dressing room mirror, reflecting on her career choices.
+The film unfolds as a string of dreamlike sequences while Moira sits at a dressing room mirror, reflecting on her career choices.

 Legacy

-Retrospectively, it is regarded as one of the best films of Powell and Pressburger's partnership, and in 1999, it was voted the 9th greatest British film of all time by the British Film Institute.
+Retrospectively, it is regarded as one of the best films of Powell and Pressburger's partnership, and in 1999, it was voted the ninth greatest British film of all time by the British Film Institute.
 In the intervening years, it has garnered status as a cult film and an archetypal dance film.
-In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw it ranked the 5th best British film ever.
+In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw it ranked the fifth best British film ever.
 Filmmakers such as Brian De Palma, Martin Scorsese, Francis Ford Coppola, and Steven Spielberg have named it one of their all-time favourite films, and Roger Ebert included it in his list of Great Movies.
+The February 2020 issue of New York Magazine lists The Red Shoes as among "The Best Movies That Lost Best Picture at the Oscars."

 The film is particularly known for its cinematography and especially the use of Technicolor.
 In the introduction for The Criterion Collection DVD of Jean Renoir's The River, Scorsese considers The Red Shoes and The River to be the two most beautiful colour films.